 Over the 8 years The Phantom Official Fan Club Australia was running, 15 newsletters were released, titled ‘Member Newsletter’.
 Newsletter number 1, published on January 10th 1992, coincided with Frew Publications releasing their 1000th edition Phantom comic (which contained a replica of Frew number 1 from 1948).

 The newsletters contained information such as general news occurring in the Phantom world, letters to the editor, merchandise available for purchase, etc. Back issue newsletters were available for purchase as seen in the letter below.

-Various flyers to purchase Phantom merchandise were mailed to members with newsletters, available for purchase from ‘Famous Faces Gifts Shop’, who ran 3 stores throughout Melbourne, Victoria at the time.
+Various flyers to purchase Phantom merchandise were mailed to members with newsletters, available for purchase from ‘Famous Faces Gifts Shop’, who ran 3 stores throughout Melbourne, Victoria, Australia at the time.
 A small sample of these flyers can be seen below.

 The Famous Faces Gifts Shop’s locations can be seen on the below business card.
 Headquarters to the club are reported as being based out of the Brunswick East store.

 Being part of The Phantom Official Fan Club Australia also meant that you received a yearly membership card with your name and rank on it, as long as membership was paid on a yearly basis.
 These cards sometimes arrived late, with a courteous message sent with newsletters notifying members of same.